Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/README.md

 ## 📝 Conclusion

 Key trends indicated by the dashboard are that most sales are made by women and adults, December is the most profitable month, and Phones, Chairs, and Binders are the most profitable products.
-Top customers and opportunities are pointed out in the form of interactive visuals.
+Interactive visuals prioritize best customers and opportunities.

 <div align="center">